Analysis | All the big deadlines facing Congress this holiday season

 Republicans in the Senate have blocked all voting rights bills, arguing that it’s up to the states to decide how to run their elections.
 That means Democrats are stuck; they don’t have the votes to get over a Republican filibuster.
 Unless they wanted to get rid of the filibuster.

 Biden has said he’s open to this.
-In a letter this week to fellow Senate Democrats, Schumer sounded like he was considering it too: “Even if it means going at it alone, we will continue to fight for voting rights and work to find an alternative path forward to defend the most fundamental liberty we have as citizens.”
+In a letter this week to fellow Senate Democrats, Schumer sounded like he was considering it, too: “Even if it means going at it alone, we will continue to fight for voting rights and work to find an alternative path forward to defend the most fundamental liberty we have as citizens.”